tamarin-prover/tamarin-prover/manual/src/004_cryptographic-messages.md

 again.
 Functions can also be manually annotated, but note that incorrectly declaring a function to have the `NDC` property can lead to incorrect results.

+The automatic check whether functions have the `NDC` property can be disabled using the `--no-ndc` flag in the command line.

 Equational theories {#sec:equational-theories}
 -------------------